Managing Stress for Health and Wellness

 As a result of attending this presentation students will:

-- Identify at least one specific skills/resource/technique they can start using immediately to manage stress and better cope with daily hassles.
+- Identify at least one specific skill/resource/technique they can start using immediately to manage stress and better cope with daily hassles

 - Primary prevention (30 minutes)